• Skip to primary navigation

 • I can’t imagine any leftover potatoes….but if by chance there are, store in air-tight container in fridge and reheat in a heavy skillet over medium-high heat, or in a 400 degree preheated oven until warmed through.

-• Nutrition Information
+• Nutrition

 The nutrition calculations were done using online tools.
 To obtain the most accurate representation of the nutritional information in any given recipe, you should calculate the nutritional information with the actual ingredients you used.
 You are ultimately responsible for ensuring that any nutritional information is accurate, complete and useful.

-Please leave a review below, then snap a picture and tag me @dkhealthcoach and use #debraklein on Instagram so I can see it!
+Did you make this recipe?
+Please leave a review below, then snap a picture and tag me @dkhealthcoach or use hashtag #dkhealtcoach on Instagram so I can see it!!

 Reader Interactions